-Our goal is to create and deliver value for our shareholders through industry cycles by creating sustainable profitability that enables cash flow generation in our products and services.
+Our goal is to create and deliver value for our shareholders throughout industry cycles by creating sustainable profitability that enables cash flow generation from our products and services regardless of market conditions.
 We accomplish this goal by disciplined use of capital, rigor around safety and operations, and a strong customer focus.

 Our customers' objectives are continually evolving and are currently focused on disciplined capital and operational expenditures, generating investor and shareholder returns, reducing emissions, participating in the energy transition, and enhancing safety.
-Weatherford has aligned our technology development and operations around these objectives and expanded its role as a market leading provider of solutions that assist our customers in addressing their key operational challenges not just in conventional reservoirs but also in mature fields, unconventionals, offshore, and in digitalization and automation.
+Weatherford has aligned our technology development and operations around these objectives and expanded our role as a market leading provider of solutions that assist our customers in addressing their key operational challenges not just in conventional reservoirs but also in mature fields, unconventionals, offshore, and in digitalization and automation.